Teaching at KSA Sixth Form

 Every week on a Friday our sixth form teachers meet to work on developing our teaching practice and to ensure we are providing the best possible sixth form education.
-We make a commitment to give our students as much time with our talented staff as possible and are proud that every subject has six 55 minute lessons per week.
+We make a commitment to give our students as much time with our talented staff as possible.

 Being part of the Ark network means that our teachers have links to subject specialists from a number of different schools.
 Three times a year our subject teachers meet their colleagues at other schools to plan the curriculum, develop their teaching practice and moderate assessments.
 These meetings then build strong relationships between subject departments throughout the year.